 - Full script for The Big Book of Bad story “Capital of Kitsch”

-You can also find many published comic book scripts, donated by writers, at the Comic Book Script Archive.
+You can also find many published comic book scripts, donated by professional writers, at the Comic Book Script Archive.